cds-snc/digital-canada-ca/content/en/work-with-us/positions/visual-storyteller.md

 ## Interested?

-Email us at <mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca> with “Visual Storyteller” in the subject line.
+Email us at [CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca](mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca) with “Visual Storyteller” in the subject line.
 Include a link to a CV, examples of your work, and/or whatever you think we should see to get to know you.